hoppermeister/pinbot/README.md

 To setup:

-Clone repo, add new file "config.json" with token, clientId, guildId, and IFPA API token.
+Clone repo, copy the contents of `config.TEMPLATE.json` into a new file named `config.json` with token, clientId, guildId, and IFPA API token.

-To register new commands, run `node .\deploy-commands.js`.
-Then to deploy, run `node .\pinbot.js`;
+To register new commands with Discord, run `node .\deploy-commands.js`.

+To deploy, run `node .\pinbot.js`.